rjwats/esp8266-react/README.md

 The back end is provided by a set of RESTful endpoints and the React based front end is responsive and scales well to various screen sizes.

-The front end has the prerequisite manifest/icon file, so it can be added to the home screen of a mobile device if required.
+The front end has the prerequisite manifest file and icon, so it can be added to the home screen of a mobile device if required.

 ## Getting Started